Ohio Public Libraries and Student Learning: Common Core & More

 - Enhance (or open) the lines of communication with schools and collaborate as much as you can.

-- Empower parents with the information and resources they need to support their children.
+- Empower parents and caregivers with the information and resources they need to support their children.

 - Never lose sight of the awesome power of reading for pleasure.